 If your dog is well-behaved, it’s unlikely co-sleeping will have any effect on that.
 Although, if your dog has an existing behavioral problem, it’s possible that kind of behavior will transition to the bed.

-Jaime Battaglia, dog trainer and owner of Pawsome University, names multiple behaviors that indicate it may not be ideal to invite your dog to join you for bed just yet.
+Jaime Caponetta, dog trainer and owner of Pawsome University, names multiple behaviors that indicate it may not be ideal to invite your dog to join you for bed just yet.
 These include destructing, urinating, and guarding.

-In cases of destruction where a pup is eating pillows, gnawing on wood or ripping the comforter open, Battaglia says the dog may not be ready for that kind of responsibility.
+In cases of destruction where a pup is eating pillows, gnawing on wood or ripping the comforter open, Caponetta says the dog may not be ready for that kind of responsibility.
 This could be attributed to a dog’s young age, potential anxiety, or lack of physical or mental stimulation before bed.

 If a puppy is urinating on the bed, it could be due to excitement, inability to hold it, or inability to alert his owner that he needs to potty outside.
 If the dog is an adult and urinating on the bed, potential reasons for the cause include manic separation anxiety, a UTI, bladder infection, or incontinence.
-Battaglia advises getting your dog evaluated by a vet to eliminate any potential health-related causes.
+Caponetta advises getting your dog evaluated by a vet to eliminate any potential health-related causes.

-The more serious and potentially dangerous issue is guarding, according to Battaglia.
+The more serious and potentially dangerous issue is guarding, according to Caponetta.
 This is when your dog views the bed as a resource and feels the need to guard it from you or other animals.
-If this is the case, Battaglia suggests to “refrain from allowing them up on the bed until things are more in control” and to “never try to demand them to get down or get physically rough.”
+If this is the case, Caponetta suggests to “refrain from allowing them up on the bed until things are more in control” and to “never try to demand them to get down or get physically rough.”
 Doing so tells your dog the bed is a high-value object and that guarding it is the right thing to do.
 The trick?
 A guarder can be lured off the bed safely with distractions like a high-value treat or fun activity (e.g. going for a walk, going outside).
 Also, this behavior may need the help of a trainer.

 Silletto suggests contacting a qualified professional trainer if your dog has other behavioral issues (e.g. growling or snapping when approached on other furniture, from a guardian’s lap or being startled awake).